icosa-foundation/open-brush-docs/alternate-and-experimental-builds/runtime-scripting/plugin-api-scripting-reference/camerapath.md

 ### cameraPath:AsPath(step)

-Converts the camera path to a path with the specified step size
+Converts the camera path to a path by sampling it at regular time intervals

 **Returns:** <a href="path.md">Path</a>  (The new Path)